aiyenigbacharles/aiyenigbacharles/README.md

 -->

-### About Me :sunglasses:
-I am a Junior Software Engineer whose major goals are learning and building a lot of projects.

-### I'm Currently Learning :fist:
-Python, Django, Flask for Backend and HTML, CSS, JavaScript for Frontend.

-### I'm looking to Collborate on :grinning:
-Several Projects in Backend Development, Frontend Development and Machine Learning.

 <h1 align='center'>Hello there 👋🏾 </h1>

 <p align='center'>I'm a Junior Software Engineer whose major goals are learning and building a lot of projects.
 My Backend skillset comprises of Python, Django & Flask while my Frontend skilset comprises of HTML & CSS</p>